Content Marketing: 5 Reasons Your Strategy Isn’t Working

 You can use a free tool like Apester to create interactive polls, quizzes, personality tests, and stories.

+This tool provides you with a template to add your content and images.
 It allows you to embed your interactive content piece on your website or share it as an instant article on Facebook or as a link.

 This way, you can create various interactive content pieces that would get you more engagement and leads for your business.